 This homemade Greek salad dressing is a blend of olive oil, fresh lemon juice, red wine vinegar, herbs and spices.
 A quick and easy dressing that adds so much flavor to any salad, and can also be used as a marinade or to season roasted veggies.

 In my opinion, homemade salad dressings taste SO much better than the store bought variety, plus they’re not filled with preservatives.
 This Greek salad dressing is so simple to make, and it uses ingredients that you probably already have in the pantry.
 You can use it so many different salad recipes!
+If you enjoy this recipe, you’ll also love my Italian dressing and balsamic vinaigrette recipes.

 Greek Salad dressing ingredients